-The similar lines of both the garden fencing and the containers (on wheels might we point out) brings continuity to this design and adds a bit of depth to what is quite a simple display.
-From the materials, to the planting itself, it's a feast for the eyes and ideal to bring even an awkward garden corner to life.
+The similar lines of both the garden fencing and the containers (on wheels might we point out) brings continuity to this design and adds depth to what is quite a simple display.
+From the materials, to the planting itself, it's a feast for the eyes and ideal to bring even just a small garden on wheels to life.

-Well positioned lighting can completely transform your backyard or patio area, adding the final touch to a seating or dining area, or highlighting beautiful planting spots and other areas of your outdoor space at night.
+Well-positioned lighting can completely transform your garden or patio area, adding the final touch to a seating or dining area, or highlighting beautiful planting spots and other areas of your outdoor space at night.
 There are endless garden lighting ideas to try for all types of gardens and outdoor spaces.
 Consider the kind of atmosphere you'd like to create and choose your outdoor lighting accordingly.
-Perhaps you like the relaxed, boho vibe that is easily achieved by hanging some festoon lights and accessorising with tea lights and lanterns?
+Perhaps you like the relaxed, boho vibe that is easily achieved by hanging some festoon lights and accessorizing with tea lights and lanterns?

 You may want to opt for something elegant and permanent, such as a pendant or porch light.
 And if security is a concern, you may want to think about flood lights.
 Last but not least, the coloring and strength of your lights will contribute to the overall effect.